ReadAlongs/Studio-Web/readme.md

             css-url="assets/custom.css" use-assets-folder="true"></read-along>
 ```

+## Loading as a single file

+By default, Stencil (the tool used to build this web component) uses lazy loading.
+Some use cases for this web component might involve running the component as a single file, without access to the internet.
+A single-file script of this web component is therefore made available at https://unpkg.com/@roedoejet/readalong/dist/bundle.js although we recommend using the default imports using the unpkg content delivery network (cdn) described above.

 ## Theming

 There are two themes out-of-the-box: `light` and `dark`.
 You set them as a property on the `<read-along></read-along>`